-Picture books are such a great way to teach our kids about faith and the love of Jesus.
-I love including books in my children’s Easter baskets.
-Here are a few of our favorite engaging stories that are sure to spark wonderful conversations about our Lord.
+Picture books about faith are such a great way to teach our kids about the love of Jesus during the Easter season.
+My kids’ faces light up with excitement when they discover new books in their Easter baskets.
+Below are our favorite engaging stories that are sure to spark wonderful conversations about our Lord.

-I hope your family enjoys these books as much as we do!
-I really find that exposing my children to Jesus through picture books fuels their understanding, curiosity, and love for the Lord in an exciting way.
-If your kids aren’t that in to books right now, have no fear.
+Your family is sure to enjoy these picture books about faith as much as we do!
+Exposing my children to Jesus through books has fueled their understanding, curiosity, and love for the Lord in an exciting way.
+The questions and conversations we have had after reading these books have been incredible.
+And if your kids aren’t into reading books right now, have no fear!
+I have totally been there.
 Go check out this post to spark a love of books in your child.